 After the ceremony we headed to the beach to see what we could find for portrait locations.
 The sun set on the other side of the resort, so we walked along the beach for a few minutes taking pictures until we turned a corner into a bay.
 Not a sunset, but great light to mimic sunset photos.

-This resort has penthouse suites with a deck overlooking the resort.
+This Akumal Bay Beach & Wellness Resort has penthouse suites with a deck overlooking the resort.
 I went upstairs to check out the light and noticed the incredible clouds in the sky and knew this would be a great spot for the dress photo.

 My favourite images of the day are taken when they don't know i'm taking photos.
 This photo of the bride walking up the stairs to the rooftop is one of mine from this day.

 The girls all joined in to put the cathedral veil on the bride before dad came and had a first look.

 While we waited for dad to arrive to the brides room, I ran over to the groom's room 1 floor below to photograph him getting ready.
 A portrait of the groom in the hallway with an elevator door reflection.

 Moments with dad mean everything when you have a bond like this family has.

 The ceremony location was private but hot in the sun.
 I highly recommend doing a late day ceremony for destination weddings so that you and your guests are not outside during the hottest part of the day.

 A late day ceremony allowed us to get great golden hour and sunset photos in Mexico.
 The resort was situated in a way that the sun set down the beach and around a bend.
 We walked for ten minutes along the beach taking photos until the sun was setting in the right location for photos.